 Rehearsals normally take place the evening before the wedding and will be facilitated by the pastor.
 It is vital that all members of the wedding party be present and on time – this includes Bridesmaids, Groomsmen, Flower Girls, Ring Bearers, parents, etc. The rehearsal is for the benefit of the wedding party, so that they can get comfortable with the service and with the space.
 For weddings at the church, the organist will attend rehearsals.
 It is strongly encouraged that other musicians and/or DJs (in the case of away weddings), and/or wedding coordinators, be present at the rehearsal.

-PLEASE consult with the pastor before scheduling your rehearsal, especially if it will deviate from the normal evening-before scheduling.
+PLEASE consult with the pastor before scheduling your rehearsal, especially if it will deviate from the usual evening-before scheduling.

 The church has two altar candles that will be lit for the wedding service.
 If a Unity Candle Service is desired, the couple is responsible for providing three candles and the appropriate holders.